JTSG1/hashnode-backups/clzn6ymc5000008lef0nx4ybo.md

 ---

-Recently I have been exploring more Devops subjects and have been interested in setting up a CI/CD pipeline for a private project I have been working on when time allows.
+Recently I have been exploring more Devops subjects and have been interested in setting up a CI/CD pipeline for a private project I have been working on.

-This article covers the basics of setting up a private Jenkins instance (customised with Python) using Docker (In my case I am hosting on a Raspberry Pi 5 but the instructions below are not exclusive to that host), setting up a Github PAT, registering that credential within Jenkins and configuring Jenkins to read a private repository.
+This article covers the basics of setting up a private Jenkins instance (customised with Python) using Docker, setting up a Github PAT, registering that credential within Jenkins and configuring Jenkins to read a private repository.

 ## Setting up Jenkins on Docker

-I will use Docker Compose to set up the Jenkins environment. a
+I will use Docker Compose to set up the Jenkins environment.

-I did these steps directly from the host that was running my 'prod' Docker instance
+I did these steps directly from the host that was running my 'prod' Docker instance, in my case its a Raspberry Pi 5 running Ubuntu.

 I want to customise the Jenkins base image to include bash and python as my project is Django based.
-In order to achieve this i first create a folder on my Raspberry Pi called Jenkins and change directory into that folder.
+In order to achieve this I first create a folder on my Raspberry Pi called Jenkins and change directory into that folder.

 ```bash
 mkdir jenkins